How Do I Sell My Contracting Business?

 Sell My Contracting Business in New York, New Jersey, Pennsylvania and Throughout the East Coast and Beyond With Synergy Business Brokers

-When you hire a business broker, you want to be sure to hire one with specific experience in the world of construction.
+When you hire a business broker, you want to be sure to hire one with specific experience in the world of contracting and construction.
 Throughout the East Coast, in places like New York, New Jersey, Connecticut, Massachusetts and beyond, that broker is Synergy Business Brokers.
-We help owners sell businesses with annual revenues ranging from $600,000 to $30 million, and we specialize in industries like manufacturing, IT and construction.
+We help owners sell businesses with annual revenues ranging from $600,000 to $30 million such as landscaping, home improvement, environmental services, insulation, and other construction businesses.